outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

 ## document

+    - document test questions

+      - questions to test system filters

+          - why do phase shifts happen - bc of the ability for aggregated information to be measured as something else
+            - example: molecules identifiable as a set, data identifiable as a cluster, pattern identifiable as an emergency

+          - what are the aggregate effects of many errors in selection of algorithms/parameters/processing/deployment - what phase shifts emerge from repeated or interacting error types?

+          - why do you arrange dimensions at 90 degrees? to examine the full interaction space of all possible combinations of the two variables

+          - why are polynomials with a leading coefficient of one & having optional zero coefficients capable of being multiplied & added to give the roots to the system of equations?

+              - bc scaled versions (through multiplication) and combinations (through addition) can position leading coefficients to be 1 while also positioning trailing coefficients to be zero
+              - is there a polynomial coefficient set that you cant multiply or add in a way that makes a coefficient in a position to be one and every coefficient after it except the solution coefficient to be zero? no, bc that would mean the leading term cant be solved
+              - once you have leading coefficients equal to one and the trailing coefficients equal to zero, the system is solved for each variable
+              - why would you try to solve for each leading term in a matrix? bc they are ordered at that point (formatted to have the same positions in each row) and the solution is also ordered (on the right side)
+                - using the concept of position to produce additional organization of information, you can benefit from the alignment of the variable positions by isolating each variable (transforming with multiplication & addition of coefficients until the variable solved for in each row has a coefficient of 1 and all other coefficients except the solution are zero)

+    - document explainability as a space limited by derivable attributes from data set & cross-system similarity

+    - function for threshold value selection

+    - examine whether new concepts (gaps in network rules) evolve once structure is applied to prior concepts

     - make doc to store insight paths, counterintuitive functions, hidden costs, counterexamples, phase shift triggers

     - document how rules develop on stability & how foundations are connected & destroyed